ubco-cmps/phys111_course/about/syllabus.md

 - Weekly learning logs, homework and reading reflections to make you think about your learning ([metacognition](https://cft.vanderbilt.edu/guides-sub-pages/metacognition/)).
 - Timed tests have generous time limits (allowable time is 1.5x the estimated time).
 - Each test has a "bonus test" available one week later; for each test, we will take the better score of the pair.
-- No high-stakes exams (the single largest assessment item is the final exam at 20%).
+- No high-stakes exams (the single largest assessment item is the final exam).
 - All course assessments are completely open book and open notes.
 - Plenty of TA and instructor office hours and several outside of normal business hours.
 - A class guidebook that outlines exactly what you should do when to help you manage your time.